micmejia/bible-dump/AMPC/Philippians/Phil 1.md

-May you abound in _and_ be filled with the fruits of righteousness (of right standing with God and right doing) which come through Jesus Christ (the Anointed One), to the honor and praise of God [[^e]that His glory may be both manifested and recognized].
+May you abound in _and_ be filled with the fruits of righteousness (of right standing with God and right doing) which come through Jesus Christ (the Anointed One), to the honor and praise of God [that His glory may be both manifested and recognized].